OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/external-idp/external-idp-lifetime.md

 ### Clearing built-in password credentials

+Once the OpenID Connect provider is activated, the fallback of using the built-in provider will not be available anymore.
+As the built-in user credentials are not going to be used, we recommend clearing the built-in user passwords.
+In case of issues with external IdP, we have break-glass users also known as Local Admins who can login using a username/password to deactivate the OpenID Connect provider and enable any alternative authentication mechanism.

 You can clear a user’s built-in password credentials in one of the following ways.
-Doing this prevents users from using the fallback authentication.

 * **Option 1**